 Read more about how blood donations are performed.

 In most cases, your blood will be separated into its component parts so it can be used to treat a variety of conditions.
 These components are:

 - red blood cells – used to treat some types of anaemia and replace blood lost as the result of an accident

 - platelets – used to treat problems with bone marrow, such as leukaemia and people with blood clotting disorders

-- plasma - used to treat conditions in which abnormal clotting causes bleeding, such as liver disease, and where large volumes of blood have been lost.
+- plasma – used to treat conditions where abnormal clotting causes bleeding, such as liver disease, and where large volumes of blood have been lost

-Donated blood may also be used to improve the life of someone with a terminal illness.
+Donated blood may also be used to improve the quality of life of people with a terminal illness.